 At the relevant Parish Council meeting, there shall be an item on the Agenda for the receipt of reports, recommendations, and accounts as above, but it shall be clear that for that item, and for any decisions to be taken, the Parish Council shall sit as the Charitable trustee of Albourne Village Hall, not as the Parish Council.

+NOTE: This revised Constitution was approved at the Parish Council meeting held on 4th March 2025.
+See the minutes.